Economic Sustainability

 • Reuse materials: For example, using the same material to make something else instead of buying new material.

-However, going more at a macro level, the big players to achieve economic sustainability in business are:
+However, going more at a macro level, the big players to achieve economic profitability in business are:

 1. Industry 4.0 and sustainable manufacturing – industry 4.0 technologies offer huge benefits for manufacturing.
 In fact, thanks to their correct implementation are possible to dramatically improve productivity and business efficiency.